Last Update: 5 JUNE 2018

 This glossary aims to provide a quick reference for anybody seeking to understand terms commonly used by mental health services.
+If you're worried about a mental health problem affecting you, a friend or family you can use our site to find a mental health professional in your area.

 Anger management is the process of learning to recognize signs that you're becoming angry, and taking action to calm down and deal with the situation in a productive way.